 How COVID-19 has been affecting our Healthcare Workers

-"As supporters of medical professionals, here at Scrub Pro Uniforms we want to raise awareness and recognition of the key issues that are continuing to affect healthcare workers during COVID-19."
+"As supporters of medical professionals, here at Scrub Pro Uniforms, we want to raise awareness and recognition of the key issues continuing to affect healthcare workers during COVID-19."

 What now?